 Judges: 1st round: Dr Dougal Blyth (Auckland) and 2nd round: Dr Anastasia Bakogianni (Massey) and Assoc.
 Prof. Pat Wheatley (Otago)

 (“Outstanding Postgraduate Talk In a Meeting of ASCS”)

-This annual Award, introduced at ASCS 31 (2010) in Perth, is aimed at rewarding the outstanding postgraduate presentation at the ASCS annual conference.
+This annual Award, introduced at ASCS 31 (2010) in Perth, is aimed at rewarding the outstanding postgraduate presentations at the ASCS annual conference.
 First prize for the Award is AUD$500, with up to two runner-up prizes of AUD$100 each.

 Early Career Award

-Student Conference Travel Subsidies
+ASCS Conference Travel Subsidies